junxit/us-congress-bills-116/metadata.md

 - 2019-07-18 — Senate amendment proposed (on the floor): Amendment SA 927 proposed by Senator Peters.
 - 2019-07-18 — Senate amendment submitted
 - 2019-07-18 — The committee substitute as amended agreed to by Unanimous Consent. (text: CR S4934)
+- 2019-07-19 — Received in the House.
+- 2019-07-19 — Referred to the Committee on Science, Space, and Technology, and in addition to the Committee on Foreign Affairs, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2019-07-19 — Referred to the Committee on Science, Space, and Technology, and in addition to the Committee on Foreign Affairs, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.